TheraForge/OTFMagicBox/README.md

 MagicBox can be connected to the TheraForge Cloud service to implement offline-fist cloud synchronization.

-Below we show the app's user profile on multiple devices before the date of birth is changed:
+For example, below we show the app's user profile on multiple devices before the date of birth is changed:

 <p align="center"><img src="Docs/30-Profile-Before-Change.png" width=100% height=100%></p>